 Give your suitcase a little bit of love before storage so you’ll be ready for your next trip.
 When it’s time to pack and go, you’ll be looking great.
 Here’s a quick guide to how to clean suitcases.

 While this tip is more about space-saving than caring for your luggage for the sake of longevity, consider how you can use the interior of your suitcase productively.
 For folks who live in tiny homes or ultracompact studio apartments (as many *digital nomads do, in order to reduce residential housing costs while traveling), suitcases can be used as an effective storage compartment.

 Whether it’s storing other luggage or handbags inside or specifically travel products, as described below, storing items inside your suitcase can be a smart use of available storage space.

 5. Store travel products in your luggage.

-When you get home from a tripe, you probably (eventually) unpack and find a home for everything that was inside of your suitcase.
-Smart travelers use their suitcases to store travel-specific equipment or products both on the road and off the road, in storage.
+When you get home from a trip, you probably (eventually) unpack and find a home for everything you’d packed.
+Smart travelers, however, use their suitcases to store travel gear both on the road and off the road.

-By storing travel essentials inside your suitcase, next time you pack for a trip you won’t have to chase down all the bits and bobbles that are essential on the road, like travel toothbrushes, toothbrush protectors, international power adapters, portable hotel door alarms, etc.
+By storing travel essentials inside your suitcase, the next time you pack for a trip, it will be easier!
+You won’t have to chase down all the essential bits you need for the road, like travel toothbrushes, toothbrush protectors, international power adapters, portable hotel door alarms, etc.

 6. Use an odor neutralizer